JValtteri/seec-email/README.md

 1. All messages in inbox are marked as 'read', when inbox is viewed
 2. Lacking more advanced optimizations, the maximum supported number of messages in inbox is 100 000.
 Older messages are not loaded.
-3. Resizeing window is not supported
+3. Resizeing window while running is not supported
+4. Sending messages to multiple recipients is not explicitly supported, due to each recipient needing a different key for encryption.
+Technically plaintext messages are possible to send to multiple recipients, by typing in each recipients address manually.

 ### Encryption